Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 The Certified Pre-Owned Home Listing Program helps sellers identify potential issues before the buyer’s inspection.
 This can reduce surprises, create more confidence, and strengthen the seller’s negotiating position.

 In any market, small concerns can become large negotiation points.
-However, when sellers address potential issues early, they are often better prepared for the option period.
-As a result, the transaction can move forward with fewer surprises and stronger buyer confidence.
+When sellers address potential issues early, they are often better prepared for the option period.

 Marketing Your Home for Maximum Exposure